 Anyone telling the history of ATP normally starts at the Bowlie Weekender, a music festival curated by the Scottish indie pop band Belle & Sebastian at Pontins, Camber Sands in April, 1999.

-A 26-year-old Scot, Barry Hogan, decided to take the idea behind that event — a curator, and three days at a holiday camp — and turn it into a phenomenon.
+Barry Hogan, then 26, decided to take the idea behind that event — a curator, and three days at a holiday camp — and turn it into a phenomenon.
 The next year, he held the first All Tomorrow’s Parties, named after the Velvet Underground song.
 It was curated by Mogwai, featured acts like Sigur Rós, and was easily the most talked-about event in the UK music industry that year.

 In business terms, the history of ATP actually begins on July 26, 1999, when Hogan registered two firms: Headphone Music Ltd to promote London shows, and All Tomorrow’s Parties Ltd to run the festivals.